Paul Ching Wu Chu

-Paul Ching Wu Chu (朱經武; born February 12, 1941) is a Chinese-American physicist specializing in superconductivity, magnetism, and dielectrics.
-He is a Professor of physics and T.L.L.
+Paul Ching Wu Chu (朱經武; born December 2, 1941) is a Taiwanese-American physicist specializing in superconductivity, magnetism, and dielectrics.
+He is a professor of physics and T.L.L.
 Temple Chair of Science in the Physics Department at the University of Houston College of Natural Sciences and Mathematics.
-He was the President of the Hong Kong University of Science and Technology from 2001 to 2009.
+He was the president of the Hong Kong University of Science and Technology from 2001 to 2009.
 In 1987, he was one of the first scientists to demonstrate high-temperature superconductivity.

-Early life
+Early life and education

 Chu was born in Changsha, Hunan, Republic of China in 1941.
 Chu's family was from Taishan, Guangdong.
 Chu spent his childhood in Taiwan.

-Education

-In 1958, Chu graduated from Taiwan Provincial Cingshuei high school.

-In 1962, Chu earned his Bachelor of Science degree from National Cheng Kung University in Taiwan.
-In 1965, Chu earned his Master of Science degree from Fordham University.
-In 1968, Chu earned his Ph.D. degree from the University of California, San Diego.
+In 1958, Chu graduated from Taichung Municipal Cingshuei Senior High School.
+He then earned a Bachelor of Science (B.S.) from National Cheng Kung University in 1962, a Master of Science (M.S.) from Fordham University in 1965, and his Ph.D. from the University of California, San Diego, in 1968.